-Rental property owners can expect additional cancelations as conditions change in both their local area and their guests’ home area.
+Rental property owners can expect additional cancellations as conditions change in both their local area and their guests’ home area.
 In addition, guests may cancel because they have been personally impacted by COVID-19.

-Any cancelation policy is a mix of customer service and contract law.
+Any cancellation policy is a mix of customer service and contract law.
 If you’re too restrictive, you could lose repeat business or receive negative reviews.
-Your cancelation policy needs to be in writing to be enforceable.
-Further, local regulations or a platform you use as an intermediary may place limits on cancelation policies.
+Your cancellation policy needs to be in writing to be enforceable.
+Further, local regulations or a platform you use as an intermediary may place limits on cancellation policies.

-Consider adding the following to your cancelation policy:
+Consider adding the following to your cancellation policy:

 - Amount of notice required.

 - Method of contact.

-- Whether it depends on government orders or the current reopening phase.
+- Policies on government orders or current reopening phases.

-If you do have a last-minute cancelation, consider whether a rental intermediary can help you fill it and at what rate.
-However, even with cancelations, you will likely come out better financially than if you were shut down completely.
+If you do have a last-minute cancellation, consider whether a rental intermediary can help you fill it and at what rate.
+However, even with cancellations, you will likely come out better financially than if you were shut down completely.